perladvent/perldotcom/content/article/_pub_2012_05_perlunicookbook-extract-by-grapheme-instead-of-codepoint-regex.md

 {
    "draft" : null,
-   "tags" : [],
-   "date" : "2012-05-24T06:00:01-08:00",
-   "slug" : "/pub/2012/05/perlunicookbook-extract-by-grapheme-instead-of-codepoint-regex",
-   "title" : "Perl Unicode Cookbook: Extract by Grapheme Instead of Codepoint (regex)", "categories" : "unicode",
    "thumbnail" : null,
-   "description" : "â 30: Extract by grapheme instead of by codepoint (regex) Remember that Unicode defines a grapheme as \"what a user thinks of as a character\".
+   "description" : "℞ 30: Extract by grapheme instead of by codepoint (regex) Remember that Unicode defines a grapheme as \"what a user thinks of as a character\".
 A codepoint is an integer value in the Unicode codespace.
-While ASCII conflates the two,...", "authors" : [
+While ASCII conflates the two,...", "image" : null,
+   "authors" : [
       "tom-christiansen"
    ],
+   "title" : "Perl Unicode Cookbook: Extract by Grapheme Instead of Codepoint (regex)", "tags" : [],
+   "categories" : "unicode",
+   "slug" : "/pub/2012/05/perlunicookbook-extract-by-grapheme-instead-of-codepoint-regex",
-   "image" : null
+   "date" : "2012-05-24T06:00:01-08:00"
 }

-â 30: Extract by grapheme instead of by codepoint (regex) {#Extract-by-grapheme-instead-of-by-codepoint-regex-}
+℞ 30: Extract by grapheme instead of by codepoint (regex) {#Extract-by-grapheme-instead-of-by-codepoint-regex-}
 ---------------------------------------------------------

 Remember that Unicode defines a *grapheme* as "what a user thinks of as